Jacob Meyers Player Props: Astros vs. Cardinals

 - Meyers has 10 doubles, a triple, six home runs and 19 walks while hitting .226.

-- He has homered in 10.5% of his games this year, and 2.8% of his chances at the plate.
+- In 10.5% of his games this season, he has hit a long ball, and 2.8% of his trips to the plate.

-- In 22.8% of his games this year, Meyers has picked up at least one RBI.
-In six of those games (10.5%) he recorded more than one RBI, while he was responsible for three or more of his team's runs in two contests.
+- In 22.8% of his games this year, Meyers has had at least one RBI.
+He's picked up more than one in 10.5% and driven in three or more of his team's runs in two contests.

-- He has scored in 36.8% of his games this season, with more than one run scored in 5.3%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.